docarray/docarray/docs/fundamentals/dataclass/access.md

 ╰────────────────────────────────────────────────────────────────────╯
 ```

-A natural question would be, how do we select those Documents correspond to `MMDoc.banner`?
+A natural question would be, how do we select those Documents that correspond to `MMDoc.banner`?

 This chapter describes how to select the sub-documents that correspond to a modality from a DocumentArray.
-So let me reiterate the logic here: when calling `Document()` to build Document object from a dataclass object, each field in a that dataclass will generate a sub-document nested under `.chunks` or even `.chunks.chunks.chunks` at arbitrary level.
+So let me reiterate the logic here: when calling `Document()` to build Document object from a dataclass object, each field in that dataclass will generate a sub-document nested under `.chunks` or even `.chunks.chunks.chunks` at arbitrary level (except primitive types, which are stored in the `tags` of the root Document).
 To process a dataclass field via existing DocArray API/Jina/Hub Executor, we need a way to accurately select those sub-documents from the nested structure, which is the purpose of this chapter.

 ## Selector Syntax

-Follow the syntax convention described in {ref}`access-elements`, a modality selector also starts with `@`, it uses `.` to indicate the field of the dataclass.
+Following the syntax convention described in {ref}`access-elements`, a modality selector also starts with `@`, it uses `.` to indicate the field of the dataclass.
 Selecting a DocumentArray always results in another DocumentArray.

 ```text
 @.[field1, field2, ...]